OUR HISTORY

 1980s

 In 1983 Brooklyn Heights Synagogue hired its first full-time spiritual leader, Rabbi Rick Jacobs (now president of the Union for Reform Judaism).
 Many of the programs and activities that have come to define BHS were launched in the 1980s.
 To live out its commitment to Tikkun Olam, in 1982 the congregation launched the homeless shelter that still continues today through every winter season.
 In 1987, the first prayer and study Chavurah met; and the first Tot Shabbat was held in 1989.
-Under the leadership of its first principal, Hara Person, now Rabbi Hara Person (and currently the Chief Executive of the Conference of American Rabbis) the Religious School flourished and doubled in size.
+Under the leadership of its first principal, Hara Person, now Rabbi Hara Person (and currently the Chief Executive of the Central Conference of American Rabbis) the Religious School flourished and doubled in size.

 1990s